aqipro/aqilink-docs/docs/configuration/storages/sharepoint/azure.md

 ## Upload certificate for secure connection
  After creating the app, a certificate must be generated and uploaded to secure the communication between the **`aqilink`** and SharePoint Online.
 Follow these steps:

 1) **Optional:** Generate a Certificate (if you don't have one): Use tools like OpenSSL or PowerShell to generate a self-signed certificate.
 Make sure it's saved in a secure location.
+Learn more in the [official Microsoft documentation](https://learn.microsoft.com/en-us/sharepoint/dev/solution-guidance/security-apponly-azuread).
 2) Upload the Certificate to Azure AD:
     * In the **`aqilink`**'s application overview page click on *Certificates & secrets* tab.
     * Then on "Upload certificate" and select your certificate file.